GRI indexEVVA has been reporting to GRI since 2011

 - Information on our value chain can be found in this report at https://www.evva.com/at-de/ueber-uns/nachhaltigkeitsbericht/warum-nachhaltigkeit/unsere-strategie/

-- EVVA works with around 500 suppliers (for the main production facility in Vienna) to manufacture high-quality mechanical and electronic access systems.
+- EVVA works with around 400 suppliers (for the main production facility in Vienna) to manufacture high-quality mechanical and electronic access systems.
 The majority of suppliers cover our material requirements (mainly brass) for manufacturing and for tools and machines.
-More information on our suppliers (breakdown by region, security of supply, etc.) can be found under Our Projects – please select the meta topic “Sustainable procurement/supply chain”
+More information on our suppliers (breakdown by region, security of supply, etc.) can be found under Our Projects

 - Our customers are: Trade partners/private customers, general contractors/property developers, companies, architects/designers.
 They are served by our own EVVA subsidiaries or by our global distributors.
 You can find subsidiaries and distributors at https://www.evva.com/int-en/aboutus/contact/international/ More information can be found in this report under Customer satisfaction, Promoting the regional economy and Stakeholders

 d.
 There have been significant changes compared to the previous year’s report in the definition of some material topics – more information can be found here in the GRI index under 3-1.
-EVVA is also reporting in accordance with the GRI Universal Standards from the 2021 reporting period.
+The calculation of the electricity and gas values for the headquarters now also includes parts of the building that were not included in previous calculations.

 e.
 EVVA’s staff turnover rate is traditionally low and for this reporting period, it is well below the average.
 See also information under Employee satisfaction